workfloworchestrator/orchestrator-core/docs/workshops/beginner/database-migration.md

 ## Exercise 3: perform database migration

 To create a representation of the products in the database that matches the domain models, the database migration created above is executed.
-One way to do this is to explicitly upgrade the database with `db upgrade <revision>` to the revision that was just created.
+One way to do this is to explicitly upgrade the database to the revision that was just created  with `db upgrade <revision>`.
 Another way is to upgrade to the latest heads again, as was done during the initialisation of the database.

 ```shell